 The text from § 3.1.1 of Appendix 7 (Rev.WRC-15) is modified as shown below.

-The procedure for the determination of the propagation mode (1) contour in this case differs from that described in § 2.2 in two ways.
+The procedure for the determination of the propagation mode (1) contour in this case differs from that described in § 2.1.1 in two ways.
 First, the parameters to be used for the unknown receiving earth station are those in Table 9.
-Second, and more significantly, the knowledge that both earth stations operate with geostationary satellites can be used to calculate the worst-case value of the horizon antenna gain of the receiving earth station towards the transmitting earth station for each azimuth at the transmitting earth station.
+Second, and more significantly, the knowledge that the unknown earth stations operate with geostationary satellites can be used to calculate the worst-case value of the horizon antenna gain of the receiving earth station towards the transmitting earth station for each azimuth at the transmitting earth station.

 3.8.3 Reason